Syncano/syncano-testing-examples/README.md

 In this article you've learned how to:

-- Create javascript tool for data driven testing
+- Create a javascript tool for data driven testing
 - Create nightwatch tests using that tool

 That's it for the third part of "Testing React apps with Nightwatch" series.